 My Honest Arrival Advice

-What matters the most isĀ not turning arrival day into a checklist.
+What matters the most is not turning your arrival day into a checklist with Things You Must Do.
 This is the number one mistake I see.
 Yes, even if time feels limited.

 Get into the city.
 Drop your bags.
 Have a simple meal.
 Take a walk.